Rainbell129/Obsidian-Homepage/README.md

 3. A dynamic view of different sections in your daily note (in my case they are diaries, daily agendas, and my parrot logs)
 <img width="400" alt="Screen Shot 2022-01-11 at 3 54 05 PM" src="https://user-images.githubusercontent.com/58488160/148902583-89cfc58f-4300-4495-ba6f-1eb93c915f20.png">

+- using dataviewjs to to present the daily note embeds is convinient but it has one drawback which I simply cannot accept, that is, it will crash down every time when you edit the daily note.
+There is now an alternative to this which I recommend, using quickadd macro.
+Please check the ### QA automatic date update for more information.

 4. A project tracking for notes with the tag #project.
 5. A Currently Reading section yet to be automatized
 6. Obsidian activity.